antonmi/espec_phoenix/README.md

 ... have_in_flash(info: "User created successfully.")
 ```
 ## View specs
+There is the `render/2` helper function available in the view specs.
 ### Example
-There is a `render/2` helper function available in the view specs.
 ```elixir
 defmodule App.UserViewsSpec do
   use ESpec.Phoenix, view: App.UserView